This story was originally published Dec. 26, 2019, and updated with new reporting about the satellite’s launch Nov. 19, 2020.

 NASA has collected data on how seas are rising across the planet for more than 25 years.
-A new mission is launching in 2020, which will extend that data for a decade.
+A new mission is launching this weekend, which will extend that data for five years and may help places like California adapt as seas rise.
 But the data also poses some major concerns.

 “The sea level rise we see today is unlikely to ever be reversed in our lifetimes,” said Josh Willis, the mission’s project scientist at NASA’s Jet Propulsion Laboratory in Pasadena.
 “Right now, we have about one inch per decade of sea level rise, but it’s widely predicted that this rate of rise will increase.”

-The satellite that will launch next year has a radar altimeter to measure the distance between it and the ocean’s surface within a few centimeters of accuracy.
+The satellite launches Saturday at 9:17 a.m. and can be watched live here.
+The satellite has a radar altimeter to measure the distance between it and the ocean’s surface within a few centimeters of accuracy.
 It will do this everywhere across the world every 10 days.

 Willis says tracking sea level rise is important because “two-thirds of the Earth's surface are literally growing because of climate change.
 We are literally reshaping the Earth.”

 The satellite, called Sentinel-6 Michael Freilich/Jason-CS, short for Jason-Continuity of Service, is the fifth iteration of a satellite that tracks sea level rise and is the longest-running mission working on the issue.
 The first satellite was launched in 1992.